Skip to main content

 Significant reliance on third parties (maintenance/service providers and product suppliers):

-• Most organizations rely almost completely on third-party contractors and/or OEM vendors to operate, manage and troubleshoot their OT/IACS environments.
-While this is difficult to fully avoid for OT/IACS, it is often seen that organizations do not have well-defined cybersecurity requirements, clauses, roles, responsibilities, and accountability defined for vendors/contractors.
+• Most organisations rely almost completely on third-party contractors and/or OEM vendors to operate, manage and troubleshoot their OT/IACS environments.
+While this is difficult to fully avoid for OT/IACS, it is often seen that organisations do not have well-defined cybersecurity requirements, clauses, roles, responsibilities, and accountability defined for vendors/contractors.

 • There is a general assumption which OT/IACS stakeholders make – processes associated with leading OT/IACS vendors or contractors are “inherently secure” and do not require cybersecurity monitoring or oversight.